 The Battle of Dragoslavele took place in 1916.
 Oct 14–24, 1916.

-Who won the Battle of Dragoslavele?
+What was the outcome of the Battle of Dragoslavele?

 The Romania were victorious against the Germany / Austria-Hungary.